oceanbase/oceanbase.github.io/blog/feat-miniaturization.md

 ---
 slug: miniaturization
-title: "OceanBase 4.0 interpretation: Reduce the threshold of distributed database use, talk about our thinking on small specifications"
+title: 'OceanBase 4.0 interpretation: Reduce the threshold of distributed database use, talk about our thinking on small specifications'
 ---

-> ** Author | Zhao Yuzhong, a senior technical expert of OceanBase.** He joined Alipay in 2010 to help with the R&D of the distributed transaction framework, and has engaged in the R&D of storage engines as an OceanBaser since 2013.
+> **Author | Zhao Yuzhong, a senior technical expert of OceanBase.** He joined Alipay in 2010 to help with the R&D of the distributed transaction framework, and has engaged in the R&D of storage engines as an OceanBaser since 2013.

 With the emergence of more scenarios and the growth of data volume in recent years, distributed databases have rapidly spread across a variety of sectors, providing great solutions for data-intensive and high-concurrency applications with their technical capabilities such as data consistency, high availability, and elastic scaling.
 A distributed database is often deployed on multiple servers to ensure high availability and performance.
 Therefore, to handle small-scale simple scenarios in the early days of their business, users tend to deploy a centralized database that costs less and exhibits higher performance if small specifications.
 The problem is, sooner or later, the centralized database will be bottlenecked as the business size grows, and adjustments or restructuring of the database architecture by then can be extremely challenging and costly.